rubymonolith/restomatic/README.md

 # Oxidizer

-Rails controllers require a lot of boilerplate for non-trivial Rails applications.
-Oxidizer reduces a lot of the boilerplate code typically seen in Rails controllers by:

-1. Making common controller concerns, like authorization, batch selection, searching, sorting, pagination, creating X copies on creation, etc. into classes that can be composed back into the controller.

-2. Encourage the use of more, but smaller, controllers to handle various interactions with ActiveRecord objects and other Resources.

-3. Utilizes PORO and inheritance for making controller code less verbose, as opposed to a DSL approach, which can be difficult to extend and obfuscates how Rails controllers work.

-4. Encourages keeping business logic out of ActiveRecord objects **and** controllers by utilizing Resource objects.

-Putting that all together, a typical Oxidizer controller that handles CRUD actions for a blog comment feature would look like this:

-## Putting it all together

-A great Rails developer is always wary of taking on new abstractions, particularly when they're DSLs.
-One of the most important thing when evaluating more powerful abstractions is the ability to "eject" from them back into plain 'ol Rails if the abstraction stops working.
-That's exactly what Oxidizer does.
-Let's have a closer look.
+There's a lot of [great content](http://weblog.jamisbuck.org/2007/2/5/nesting-resources) written about the importance of [shallow routes](https://guides.rubyonrails.org/routing.html#limits-to-nesting) for building RESTful Rails applications, but the tools Rails gives us out of the box [leaves a lot to be desired](#the-problem-with-rails-shallow-resources).

+## How Oxidizer overcomes the shortcomings of Rails shallow routes

+Oxidizer delivers on the original promise of Rails: convention over configuration.
+Here's how it delivers on that.

+1. Infer model scopes from controller names and scopes.
+2. More intuitive route helpers that better describe the relationship of a sub-resource to its parent resource.

 ### Controllers

-Here's what a typical oxidizer resources controller looks like:
+Here's what a typical oxidizer resource controller looks like:

 #### 🚀 Controllers with Oxidizer
 ```ruby